 As long as your project's PMC is happy with the release, you can release a research branch to the snapshot repository; otherwise you should just release in your

-people.apache.org personal space.
+home.apache.org personal space.

-All the official repositories rsync automatically.
+All official repositories rsync automatically.